| Site Type: Long Term/National Priorities List (NPL) |

 Numerous studies and sampling determined that there were unacceptable human health and ecological risks from continued exposure to arsenic and manganese contaminated sediment.
 The contaminated sediments were located within the perimeter of Sinking Pond and within the North Lagoon Wetland.
 The cleanup actions for sediment were implemented between June and November 2011 and included the removal and proper off-site disposal of contaminated sediment.
 A total of 8,100 cubic yards of contaminated sediment was removed from Sinking Pond and properly disposed off site.
 A total of 2,040 cubic yards of contaminated sediment was removed from the North Lagoon Wetland and properly disposed off site .
 Results from the post excavation confirmation sampling determined that the appropriate and protective cleanup levels were achieved within the remaining sediment.
 Certified clean fill was sampled and then brought in to replace the removed contaminated sediment.
 Various native trees, vegetation and grasses were planted in wetland and upland locations in order to restore these areas to their natural condition over time.
 Spring and fall inspections of these replanted areas began in 2012 and will continue until 2017.
 This will ensure that the replanted trees, vegetation and grasses will survive and become established.

 In March of 2010 the construction of the Northeast Area groundwater treatment system was completed and it became operational in April 2010.
 In December of 2010, W. R Grace submitted a final 100% Design for the Landfill Area treatment system.
-Construction of the Landfill Area treatment system began in the spring of 2011 and as of May of 2012, it is operational and functional.
+Construction of the Landfill Area treatment system began in the spring of 2011 and was deemed operational and functional in May 2012.
 The sediment dredging and removal in Sinking Pond and the North Lagoon Wetlands was completed in 2011.
 Approximately 11,900 tons of contaminated sediments were removed and properly disposed of offsite.

 Although construction of the final clean up actions has been completed, EPA & MassDEP will continue to oversee the following site activities: